infinitered/ignite/docs/Navigation.md

 We use [React Navigation v6](https://reactnavigation.org/docs/getting-started/) in the current version of Ignite.
 You'll find any navigators in `./app/navigators`, with the `app-navigator.tsx` being the primary one.

-There's also a `navigation-utilities.tsx` file which provides some utility functions we find useful in building apps, such as `getActiveRouteName`, `useBackButtonHandler` and `useNavigationPersistence`.
+There's also a `navigationUtilities.tsx` file which provides some utility functions we find useful in building apps, such as `getActiveRouteName`, `useBackButtonHandler` and `useNavigationPersistence`.

 There's a provided Ignite CLI generator for creating new navigators.
 Learn more in the [Generator docs](./Generators.md#navigator-generator).